Art and feminism

 Friday November 9, 2007 - 20:30

-In the presence of ORLAN and Caroline Bourgeois (direct of the Plate and police chief of the exposure Valie Export to the CNP in 2003)
+In the presence of ORLAN and Caroline Bourgeois (curator of the exhibition Valie Export at the CNP, in 2003)

 During years 60-70, the feminist artists shook the contemporary art in the disorder which they knew to insufflate in extreme cases of art (“the private one is political”, critical world of art and report/ratio at the institution, etc).
 We will present the vidéos of three major artists who, between social criticism and artistic representation, knew to transmute the relationship between body, glance and female condition.